jacobkap/ucrbook/docs/arson.md

 ### Uninhabited building arsons

 This data also includes the number of arsons that occur in uninhabited structures.
 These structures must be uninhabited in the long-term, not simply having no one inside them when the arson occurs.
-The FBI defines these are structures that are "uninhabited, abandoned, deserted, or not normally in use." at the time of the arson.
+The FBI defines these are structures that are "uninhabited, abandoned, deserted, or not normally in use" at the time of the arson.
 For example, a vacation home whose owners aren't living in at the time would be "not normally in use" so would be an uninhabited building.
 A business that is closed when the fire started, but is open during the day, is not an uninhabited building.

 ### Estimated damage cost